- My Account

 JEA considers the following before granting a payment extension or arrangement: customer's payment history, length of time as a JEA customer, past-due amount, any active payment plans and/or payment arrangements, age of past-due amount, timeliness of prior payments, JEA credit score (read more), bankruptcy status, evidence of tampering, and evidence of fraud.

 If you need a little more time to pay your bill, you can apply for an extension online*.
-Our self-serve system will let you know if you qualify and give you a new due date.
+Our self-serve system will let you know if you qualify and give you a new due date, if approved.